Development of Overwatch: Concept

 Development of Overwatch followed after the cancellation of the ambitious massively multiplayer online role-playing game Titan, a game that had been in development at Blizzard for seven years since around 2007.
 Overwatch director Jeff Kaplan said that Titan was a class-based shooter game, with each class having a core set of abilities that the player would expand upon via a skill tree progression; these skills got more powerful the farther the player progressed, and Kaplan said that it ended up being "very cluttered and confused".
 Blizzard co-founder Michael Morhaime stated that with Titan, "We didn't find the fun.
 We didn't find the passion." even after re-evaluating the project.

-Titan had been canceled internally by May 2013, though this wasn't publicly reported until 2014.
+Titan was canceled internally by May 2013 in what became known as the "White Chair Meeting", where management had set up white chairs in their longue to announce the cancellation.
 The large Titan team of 140 members was broken up: 80 were permanently relocated to other divisions in Blizzard, twenty put on loan to other Blizzard projects, and the remaining 40 tasked to come up with a new project within six weeks, otherwise they would be assigned to other groups within Blizzard.
 Among ideas tossed suggested by this time was Crossroads, an MMO set in an outpost in space that would have been a crossroads for many different alien species.
 This game would have featured several different character classes, upwards of fifty, which Kaplan thought would be difficult but remained a core concept of Crossroads.
 They also considered developing a tie-in to the Starcraft universe, focused around individual characters within that universe.